Your browser does not support JavaScript!

 Likewise, adopt and empathetic active listening, ask for their opinion, and offer service that complements their preferences and expectations.
 For instance, some customers may prefer email or live chat over phone conversations.
 Having email and live chat as alternative communication methods can help satisfy these customers.

-• Reviewing recorded calls to train agents on appropriate and inappropriate behaviors
+• Training Sessions: Review recorded calls to train agents on appropriate and inappropriate behaviors.

-By conducting call center QA, you are not only monitoring agent performance and employee-customer interactions but also improving your overall client relations.
+This powerful combination of technology and traditional QA methods ensures that your team is consistently delivering high-quality customer interactions.
+By prioritizing call center QA, you are not only monitoring agent performance and employee-customer interactions but also improving your overall client relations.

 EX refers to employee experience and this is one of the call center analytics that does not get talked about enough.
 While businesses focus on improving the experience for customers, not many focus efforts on creating a good and healthy work environment for employees.
 EX metrics are important to measure since low EX rates can lead to more attrition and agent turnover, which in turn will cost your company more.